kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

   : Student A had some more questions about how levels work, especially in our code.
 I explained that the code does this: Whenever a candy is touched, it broadcasts a message to every character.
 It says, if I am not the character who was touched, keep moving back until I am at layer 93.
 If I am the character who was touched, go to level 95."
 This way the last character touched is always in front of the basket.
 This explanation really helped her.
 She started adding this code to the characters and modifying the messages to suit each candy.
 She also added sound to the project.

 {% include tynkerprojectpage.html Name="" ID="https://www.tynker.com/play/mermaid-2-6-28/60d8e4ea34737063b97fc5cb-955616XvHyLqk2mIvEEg,fFKZSEVgk" caption="" %}

+### Updated on June 2nd
+  : This was orignally omitted here:

+Space Invaders
+  : Scratch Jr. Students Y and R worked on a simplified version of Space invaders.
+This is really an exercise in using messages to have one character control another.
+The kids seem to understand the concept, but have difficulty knowing exactly where to put the elements.
+Nonetheless they are good at adding their own creative elements, such as this interesting missile, and are excited about making the project:

+{% include imgur.html title="" ID="https://i.imgur.com/YEz1ket.gif" caption="Note how the left arrow moves the 2 sprites, but the right arrow makes the 'missile' shoot.
+Fixing this is one of things we worked on in this class." width="" height="" spacer="" %}